 If you smoke, Cancer Council strongly recommends that you quit.
 Stopping smoking has been shown to increase your expected survival time and reduce your risk of developing another type of cancer.

 Choosing to quit smoking at any age will benefit your health.
 It can also improve your ability to be more physically active and help reduce alcohol consumption, both of which can help you maintain a healthy weight.
 Many people who smoke find it hard to stop.
 Seek support and don’t be put off if it takes several attempts before you’re able to quit for good.

 - Visit iCanQuit or call Quitline on 13 7848 to talk to an advisor and request a free Quit Kit.

 - Ask your doctor for advice about nicotine replacement therapy or prescription medicines to help you quit.

 - Set a date to quit.
 Tell your family and friends so they can support you.

 - Think of other attempts to quit as practice.
 Learn from what did and didn’t help.

 - Make your home and car a smoke-free zone.

 - Keep a list of all the reasons you want to quit.

-- Download a smartphone app such as My QuitBuddy to help you track your
+- Download an app such as My QuitBuddy from the App Store or Google Play.
+This can help you track your progress.

 View the Cancer Council NSW editorial policy.